Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Tolerate part shade

-Cool season = your strength
+Cool season is your strength

 Spring and fall crops